 Although she often adds a splash of bright color in a key position, confirming her confident eye for balance and vitality.
 Her Scottish contemporaries included Eduardo Paolozzi, Robert Colquhoun, and Robert MacBryde.
 These peers from the Glasgow School of Art moved quickly on to London to make names for themselves amongst the art set, but that held no appeal for Eardley.
 She loved Glasgow and Catterline, and that was enough. she said:

 I think you’ve got to know something before you paint it.

 Extract from a tape recording in the Joan Eardley Archive, Scottish National Gallery of Modern Art, Edinburgh, Scotland: GMA/09.

-Although paint was her life-blood, Eardley was also voracious reader and loved music.
-She has been described as a “thinking painter” – her expressionist style art was fed by great intelligence and incredibly careful, well-planned use of line and color.
-Contemporaries spoke of her incredible physical energy, and the brutal force with which paint flew from her brush to the canvas.
+Although painting was her lifeblood, Eardley was also a voracious reader and loved music.
+She has been described as a “thinking painter” – her Expressionist style of art was fed by great intelligence and incredibly careful, well-planned use of line and color.
+Contemporaries spoke of her incredible physical energy and the brutal force with which paint flew from her brush to the canvas.

 Joan Eardley died of breast cancer aged just 42 in 1963, at the peak of her artistic powers.
 We have no idea what she might have done next.
 Her ashes were scattered on the beach at Catterline.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!